 What the friend thought we should have been told back then.

-Bella did not, want to tell us.
+What Laura did not want to tell us.

-She wasn’t ready to stop.
+She was nt ready to stop.

-She would let us into her life to take a peep when she needed money, scared herself, or had flashes of a better life with her family.
+Laura would let us into her life to take a peep when she needed money, scared herself, or had flashes of a better life with her family.

 But on that day she was not ready to divulge.

-Drugs: the crisis she was going through.
+Drugs: The crisis she was going through.

 It makes no difference in my mind whether we knew the facts back then.
 What my Husband believed: drugs had become an important part of our daughter’s life.
 I knew about the eating disorder, and there was nothing I could do.
 I knew about the alcohol problem, nothing I could do to stop her drinking alcohol.